freeCodeCamp-China/article-webpage-to-markdown-action/README.md

 - **No parameters were found.
 Please confirm that the description of the issue has been entered.**
   The description of the issue is empty, please fill in the content according to the template.
 - **There is one file with the same name exists.
 Please check if the article has been added.**
-  There is a file with the same name under the folder `markDownFilePath`.
+  There is a file with the same name under the folder `markdownFolder`.
 - **The DOM of the website has been modified, or there is a problem with loading, please confirm.**
   The DOM structure of the website may be changed and the script needs to be modified.